-Amendment number Date Protocol section(s) changed Summary of amendment(s) Reason Version 2.0 16 December 2021 Title page, abstract, and Section 7 Revised existing research question to clarify that the comparison of incidence/prevalence of safety events of interest between exposed and unexposed individuals applies to the analysis of first and second doses of Pfizer-BioNTech COVID-19 Vaccine Added an additional research question to assess the relative prevalence/incidence of safety events following a third dose of Pfizer-BioNTech COVID-19 Vaccine, among individuals who have received 2 doses of the Vaccine Revised primary objectives to explicitly include myocarditis/pericarditis among the safety events of interest Added new primary objectives to assess the RR of safety events of interest following a third dose of Pfizer-BioNTech COVID-19 Vaccine, within the overall population and among immunocompromised individuals and individuals with a history of COVID-19 Added to existing secondary objective to assess the proportion of individuals receiving Pfizer-BioNTech COVID-19 Vaccine, stratified by number of doses; added a new secondary objective to describe the timing and type of third dose of Pfizer-BioNTech COVID-19 Vaccine overall and in subpopulations Added a new secondary objective to describe baseline characteristics of individuals who receive a third dose of Pfizer-BioNTech COVID-19 Vaccine vs. those who do not Added secondary objectives to assess the RR of safety events of interest and odds ratio of birth outcomes among pregnant women Updates requested by CBER

-Amendment number Date Protocol section(s) changed Summary of amendment(s) Reason receiving a third dose of Pfizer- BioNTech COVID-19 Vaccine Version 2.0 16 December 2021 Title page, abstract, Section 2 Updated main author affiliated with Harvard Pilgrim Health Care Institute Staff change for main author at Harvard Pilgrim Institute Version 2.0 16 December 2021 Section 2 Revised data research partner coordinating investigators Staff departure for principal scientist at HealthCore Version 2.0 16 December 2021 Abstract and Section 5 Added additional monitoring report for Q32024 Included analysis for incidence rates of myocarditis/pericarditis and select safety events of interest for Pfizer-BioNTech vaccinees to each monitoring report Updated age categories for analysis of vaccine counts and proportions of individuals in the databases who were vaccinated Explicitly stated that incidence of myocarditis/pericarditis by exposure status, dose number, age and will be reported in the interim study report Emphasis added in footnote that the report may be delayed to December 2025, contingent on validation activities Additional monitoring report and incidence for myocarditis/pericarditi s added per PRAC request.
+Amendment number Date Protocol section(s) changed Summary of amendment(s) Reason Version 2.0 16 Title page, interest following a third dose of Pfizer-BioNTech COVID-19 Vaccine, within the overall population and among immunocompromised individuals and individuals with a history of COVID-19 Added to existing secondary objective to assess the proportion of individuals receiving Pfizer- BioNTech COVID-19 Vaccine, stratified by number of doses; added a new secondary objective to describe the timing and type of third dose of Pfizer-BioNTech COVID-19 Vaccine overall and in subpopulations Added a new secondary objective to describe baseline characteristics of individuals who receive a third dose of Pfizer-BioNTech COVID- 19 Vaccine vs. those who do not Added secondary objectives to assess the RR of safety events of interest and odds ratio of birth outcomes among pregnant women receiving a third dose of Pfizer- BioNTech COVID-19 Vaccine Updated main author affiliated with Staff change for main December 2021 abstract, Section 2 Harvard Pilgrim Health Care Institute author at Harvard Pilgrim Institute Version 2.0 16 December 2021 Section 2 Revised data research partner coordinating investigators Staff departure for principal scientist at HealthCore Version 2.0 16 December 2021 Abstract and Section 5 Added additional monitoring report for Q32024 Included analysis for incidence rates of myocarditis/pericarditis and select safety events of interest for Pfizer-BioNTech vaccinees to each monitoring report Updated age categories for analysis of vaccine counts and proportions of individuals in the databases who were vaccinated Additional monitoring report and incidence for myocarditis/pericardit is added per PRAC request.
 Clarification of final report timeline.

-Version 2.0 16 December 2021 Abstract and Section 6 Updated rationale and background section to include updated regulatory approvals since Version 1.0 for BLA in individuals aged ≥ 16 years, EUA in ages 12-15 and 5-11 years, 3rd dose in primary series, and booster doses Added information related to myocarditis/pericarditis safety signal and regulatory commitments to the FDA and EMA Alignment of rationale and background with current state of approvals and safety information Version 2.0 16 December 2021 Abstract and Section 8.1 Updated study design section to include description of monitoring analyses and interim analyses Clarified that the study observation period (rather than follow-up period) will be a minimum of 3 Clarification regarding planned analyses and study observation period
+Amendment number Date Protocol section(s) changed Summary of amendment(s) Reason Explicitly stated that incidence of myocarditis/pericarditis by exposure status, dose number, age and will be reported in the interim study report Emphasis added in footnote that the report may be delayed to December 2025, contingent on validation activities Version 2.0 16 December 2021 Abstract and Section 6 Updated rationale and background section to include updated regulatory approvals since Version 1.0 for BLA in individuals aged ≥ 16 years, EUA in ages 12-15 and 5-11 years, 3rd dose in primary series, and booster doses Added information related to myocarditis/pericarditis safety signal and regulatory commitments to the FDA and EMA Alignment of rationale and background with current state of approvals and safety information Version 2.0 16 December 2021 Abstract and Section 8.1 Updated study design section to include description of monitoring analyses and interim analyses Clarified that the study observation period (rather than follow-up period) will be a minimum of 3 years (i.e., December 2020 to December 2023) Clarification regarding planned analyses and study observation period Version 2.0 16 December 2021 Abstract, Section 8.2, and Section 8.3.3 Specified more granular age groups for subgroup analysis in children, as appropriate for safety events of interest Added subgroup analysis in individuals aged ≥ 30 years and < 12 years (with more granular age categories) and revised the 12-29 year category with more granular age categories Added subgroup analysis for myocarditis by calendar time, sex, age and sex together, and dose number CBER and PRAC request for more granular age/sex categories for myocarditis/peric arditis; to account for different doses in younger age groups CBER request to provide estimates of incidence attributable to vaccination by sex, age, and dose number CBER request to account for the